TurboWarp/docs/docs/packager/embedding.md

 # Embedding the packager

 :::info
 This page is about the [TurboWarp Packager](https://turbowarp.org/).
-If just want an easy way to embed a Scratch project into a website, see [the other embedding page](/embedding).
+If you just want an easy way to embed a Scratch project into a website, see [the other embedding page](/embedding).
 :::

 You can embed the output of the TurboWarp Packager into another website: